Quafadas/millSite/site/docs/_docs/index.md

 ## Motivation

-IMHO, scaladoc is a beautiful paradox.
+IMHO, scaladoc is a beautiful paradox, it does everything I want... but too slowly!

 This plugin sets out 4 different ways to generate scaladoc, depending on your use case.